-Successful CFRC committees reflect a range of local knowledge and expertise which can be accomplished by creating a multi-disciplinary, multi-agency steering committee that also includes other representatives.
-A CFRC is also a strong mechanism for coordinating collaboration between local FCFS funded activities and CLWRR funded activities and to collaborate on new plans and projects for the future.
-Defining audiences also sets the stage for how these interests can be represented during the development process.
+Successful CFRC committees reflect a range of local knowledge and expertise, which can be accomplished by creating a multi-disciplinary, multi-agency steering committee that also includes other representatives.
+A CFRC is also a strong mechanism for providing a venue to discuss linkages between local FCFS funded activities and CLWRR funded activities, and to collaborate on new plans and projects for the future.
+Defining audiences sets the stage for how these interests can be represented during the development process.